When you think about grills, two brands usually come to mind: Yoder and Traeger. But how do you choose the best one?

 That being said, I found the Traeger grill to be more intuitive and easier to use because it has a push-button ignition, which makes it much easier to start than a Yoder pellet grill.

-Grill brands have started including Wi-Fi connectivity in pellet grills, and Yoder and Traeger aren’t any different.
+Grill brands have started including Wi-Fi connectivity in wood pellet grills, and Yoder and Traeger aren’t any different.
 This feature lets you connect your pellet grill to your phone via an app.

-You can control the temperature of the pellet smoker from the app and check the internal temperature of the meat.
+You can control the temperature of the smoker from the app and check the internal temperature of the meat.

-I loved the Traeger app.
+I loved the Traeger Timberline app.
 It has a massive database of recipes that you can easily search through.
 The recipes include automatic temperature settings, which are extremely handy and mean less work for you.

 9. Ease of Cleaning